DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/documentation/InstallSetupConfigue_GooglePollenForecaster.md

 | **Toggle Switch** | On / Off | (Usually **Off** for initial stability; users should set this to **On**.) |

 ##### 💡 Hints and Best Practices
 * **Recommended Setting:** It is highly recommended to set this toggle to **On**.
-This guarantees that daily-based constraints (like the API call limit) and transient error messages are refreshed, preventing them from interfering with the next day's scheduled polling.
+This ensures that daily-based constraints (like the API call limit) and transient error messages are refreshed, preventing them from interfering with the next day's scheduled polling.
 * **Daily Reset:** The daily API call counter will reset regardless of this setting, but enabling this toggle ensures that the corresponding device attributes (`apiStatus`) are also cleared, allowing the driver to look operational at the start of the day.
 * **Testing:** When testing the **Max API Calls Per Day** feature, keeping this toggle **On** allows you to reliably test the limit failure and then automatically reset for the next day's trial.